-Poles are very expensive, making the right choice is crucial.
+Poles are very expensive, so making the right choice is crucial.
 We will use the pole for several years, so let us look into breaking down the most important decisions for buying that dream pole!

 - Most Important factors (must have)